 I ran out of contact solution and don’t have access to contact lens solution.
-It forgot to bring my solution with me – what would the best option be?
+It forgot to bring my solution with me – what would the best option be for emergency contact solution?

 I have heard that it’s bad to sleep with your contacts in.
 Then I heard it’s bad to soak them in water, but I’m not sure which is worse.